KozhevnikovM/5_lang_frequency/README.md

 # Frequency Analysis of Words

-The script return 10 most frequency words in a text
+The script counts the frequency of words in any text.
+And displays the 10 most frequent words

 # System requirements